Canada Summer Jobs - Prepare to apply

 Privacy Notice Statement

 Carefully read the Privacy Notice Statement in the application as it contains important information for your understanding.
-The information prior to the Privacy Notice Statement should also be reviewed as it contains useful information and links to the Applicant Guide and Articles of Agreement.
+You should also review the information before the Privacy Notice Statement as it contains useful information and links to the Applicant Guide and Articles of Agreement.

 Part A - Employer information